snowplow/documentation/docs/understanding-tracking-design/defining-the-data-to-collect-with-data-poducts/ui/index.md

 - **Share**; allow other members of your organization to access the data product
 - **Subscribe**; receive notifications of any changes in the data product
-- **Implement tracking**; allow to automatically generate the code for your data product to be included in your application (to learn more visit [Code Generation - automatically generate code for Snowplow tracking SDKs](/docs/collecting-data/code-generation/index.md)
+- **Implement tracking**; automatically generate the code for your data product to be included in your application (to learn more visit [Code Generation - automatically generate code for Snowplow tracking SDKs](/docs/collecting-data/code-generation/index.md)

 *Notes: sharing and subscribing is only available for users registered in Snowplow BDP Console.*